 - Poor concentration

-Many of the signs and symptoms associated with learning difficulties and dyslexia may be due to a binocular visual problem, which, once corrected, will make a significant, positive difference to their reading and learning.
+Many of the signs and symptoms associated with learning difficulties, visual stress and dyslexia may be due to a binocular visual problem, which, once corrected, will make a significant, positive difference to their reading and learning.

 The benefits may include: